-On behalf of Hastings Law Firm P.C. posted in Hospital Negligence on Tuesday, April 19, 2016.
+On behalf of Hastings Law Firm posted in Lawyers in Houston for Hospital Negligence on Tuesday, April 19, 2016.

 New mothers in Texas may refrain from asking questions in the hospital’s newborn unit, assuming that the medical staff has been properly trained to take care of the precious little babies.
 Unfortunately, this is not always the case, as is evident in a medical malpractice lawsuit alleging hospital negligence that recently concluded in a monetary award to the plaintiff.
 A mother was awarded a settlement of $20 million to care for her child for the remainder of her life.

 The case involved a baby who was born more than a month before her due date in Jan.
 2013, and although she was premature, doctors declared her healthy.
 Court documents showed that, on the fourth day after the birth, the mother went to feed the baby who was in the neonatal ICU, hooked up to a feeding tube.
 She found the little girl unresponsive and sopping wet, and also some liquid fluid on the floor.